 Whether or not you own a blog, you can make money by writing online.
 You can write for a blog or business about any topic and get paid for it.

-There are many different writing opportunities varying between blog posts, business to business copywriting, eBooks, and even corporate white papers.
+Some are blog posts, copywriting, eBooks, and even corporate white papers.

 9. Write Resumes

 A resume gives potential employers a first impression of each applicant.
-To receive an invitation to interview, that resume and cover letter need to be impeccable and relevant.
+To receive an invitation to interview, a resume and cover letter need to be impeccable.

 Talent Inc. can help you get paid to write resumes on a part-time or full-time basis.